-Session 14 April 12 Indigenous Ways of Knowing: Relationships with Aboriginal People School as Really Dangerous Places for Indigenous Children and Youth Schools Child Welfare - Emily Milne and Terry Wotherspoon Disrupting Molded Images: Identities, responsibilities and relationships-teachers and indigenous subject material

-indigenous subject material - Susan Dion

-or

-Considering Indigenous Knowledges and

-Mathematics Curriculum

-- Gladys Sterenberg,

-Session 15 Future Challenges: Covid 19 Effects on unfinished COVID 19 and Education.
-Lingering Effects of

-April 13 learning and student wellbeing Unfinished Learning.
-Mckinsey & Co

-or

-School and learning contexts during the

-COVID-19 pandemic: Implications for child and

-youth mental health.
-Tsujimoto et al.

-April 16 Due: Developing and Critiquing Indigenous Curriculum (25%)

-April 16 Due: Structured Reading Groups/Instructor and Self-Assessment (20%)

-Assessments
+Considering Indigenous Knowledges and Mathematics Curriculum by Gladys Sterenberg.
+Week 9 April 10 Easter Monday- No class Session 14 April 13 Future Challenges: COVID-19 Effects on Unfinished Learning and Student Well-Being COVID 19 and Education.
+Lingering Effects of Unfinished Learning by Emma Dorn et al. or School and learning contexts during the COVID-19 pandemic: Implications for child and youth mental health by Kimberley Tsujimoto et al. Developing and Critiquing Indigenous Curriculum due on April 16 th Structured Reading Groups/Instructor and Self-Assessment due on April 16 th

+Requirements/Assessments

-Structured Reading Groups/Instructor and Self-Assessment (20%)
+Structured Reading Groups/Instructor and Self- Assessment (20%)

 Throughout the class, students will be assigned into a group of five people with a set of rotating group roles.
-In the history of education section, we will focus on the question, 'How did we get here?'.
+In the history of education section, we will focus on the question, 'How did we get here?'
 To investigate this question, structured reading groups will conduct an historical analysis of particular eras of significance to consider the impact it has had on our current educational milieu.
 By exploring historical thinking concepts such as significance, cause and causation and continuity and change, a picture will emerge of the roots of western education originating from a rich history of spanning thousands of years.
+The retrieval charts are found in Moodle.

 The remaining elements use the SRG roles from SCMP 500: discussion leader, passage master, devil's advocate, creative connector, and reporter.
 Students will meet with their group regularly in class throughout the semester.
 Before each group meeting in class, students are to complete a set of readings and prepare for their given reading group role; for example, the devil's advocate must develop a list of questions for group discussion that challenge the main points of the work.
-Though working together in groups, students are only graded on their contributions to the reading groups, primarily through the reading group prep sheets that they prepare for class.
-These sheets must be submitted prior to the start of each class, with the exception of the reporter role, which is submitted upon completion of the group discussion.
+Though working together in groups, students are only graded on their contributions to the reading groups, primarily through the reading group's retrieval charts that they prepare for class on Googledocs.
+There is a Word document in Moodle of the retrieval charts and it is strongly suggested that you have a backup of your work.
 More detailed explanation of the Structured Reading Groups will be given in class.
 These submissions will account for 10% of the final class mark based on the thoroughness of the analysis.

-To complete this section of assessment, both an instructor and a student self-assessment of 5% each will be completed on participation and contribution to the class.
+To complete this section of assessment, both an instructor and a student self-assessment of 5% each will be completed of participation and contribution to the class.
+The due date is April 16th.